Braves add another OF, claim Guillermo Heredia off waivers from Mets

-NORTH PORT, Fla.
-(AP) The Atlanta Braves claimed outfielder Guillermo Heredia off waivers from the New York Mets on Wednesday.
+NORTH PORT, Fla. — The Atlanta Braves claimed outfielder Guillermo Heredia off waivers from the New York Mets on Wednesday.

 Heredia, who was added to Atlanta’s 40-man roster, was designated for assignment on Sunday when the Mets finalized a deal with center fielder Kevin Pillar.